SIGN UP TO OUR NEWS!

 Day 3: Les Gets to La Clusaz

 Today’s destination is the popular Alpine ski station of La Clusaz – a town well worth exploring.
-To get there, we must cycle over the Côte de Châtillon-sur-Cluses (741m) and then the Col de la Colombière (1613m) – another Tour de France classic.
+To get there, you’ll cycle over the Côte de Châtillon-sur-Cluses (741m) and then the Col de la Colombière (1613m) – another Tour de France classic.
 This punchy 16.3km climb passes through lush meadows dotted with picture-perfect chalet-style houses.
 The serenity is only broken by the sound of cowbells – this is Reblochon cheese country!

 Classic route: 58km with 1500m ascent [ride profile]